Repairing a bowing basement wall with structural support beams and reinforced panels.

 Where there are cracks, water is often not far behind.
 The pressure that causes walls to bow also forces moisture from the soil through any new openings.
 If you notice damp patches on your basement walls, water stains, or a musty smell, it’s a strong indicator of hydrostatic pressure.
 This happens when the soil around your foundation becomes saturated with water, pushing against the walls.
 Those horizontal or stair-step cracks become pathways for water to enter your home.
 Effective basement waterproofing is often a key part of a long-term solution for bowing walls, as it addresses the root cause of the pressure.

-Testing for Sticking Doors and Windows
+Check for Doors and Windows That Stick

 Foundation problems rarely stay confined to the basement.
 Since your entire home rests on its foundation, any shifting below can affect the structure above.
 If your basement walls are bowing, the movement can twist the frame of your house.
 A common symptom of this is doors that suddenly stick or won’t latch properly, and windows that become difficult to open or close.
 While humidity can cause wood to swell, persistent issues with doors and windows throughout your home could be a subtle clue that your foundation is unstable.
 If you’re seeing this along with other basement issues, it’s time to get a professional free inspection.